General Descripton of the STEPS Program

 - skills and information about leading a STEPS Skills Program or STEPS Network Group

 - information about stroke and acquired brain injury

 The training will be provided by staff from ABIOS who are health professionals with expertise in dealing with families and people with brain injury.
-There is no cost to participants for this training.
-Training will be delivered in flexible ways depending on communities' different needs across Queensland.
+Training is delivered in flexible ways depending on communities' different needs across Queensland.
 We can travel to local communities by negotiation.
 The benefits to Leaders might include:

-- access to a group of professionals with expertise in brain injury for ongoing education and support about brain injury
+- access to a STEPS Program / ABIOS Staff who are a group of professionals with expertise in brain injury for ongoing education and support about brain injury

 - being part of a dynamic team of people working to improve the quality of life for people with acquired brain injury and their families and friends

-- access to a peer support network of STEPS Leaders throughout Queensland
+- access to a peer support network of STEPS Program Leaders throughout Queensland

 - developing skills that might be useful for you in other areas, e.g. future work prospects